carlosljr/logDB/README.md

 ```
 where:

-segment_number: The sequence segment number.
+segment_number: The sequence number of a segment.
 First segment created will have `1` value and so on.

 A segment file generated from a merge operation between other segment files will be